-For mating outside plant (OSP) cables to equipment cables, the ODC-2000 supports MS or 710 connector options for the protection block cables and MS connectors for cross-connect panel cables.
+For mating outside plant (OSP) cables to equipment cables, the FAC 5400 supports MS2 or 710 connector options for the protection block cables and MS2 connectors for cross-connect panel cables.

-The equipment cables are factory terminated with $MS^2$ or 710 connectors and are secured to tie bars in the splice compartment.
-Counterpart $MS^2$ or 710 connectors must be installed on each 25-pair group from the OSP cables.
+The equipment cables are factory terminated with MS2 or 710 connectors and are secured to tie bars in the splice compartment.
+Counterpart MS2 or 710 connectors must be installed on each 25-pair group from the OSP cables.

-The modular design of the ODC-2000 copper line protection system allows you to incrementally expand line capacity in the field.
+The modular design of the FAC 5400 copper line protection system allows you to incrementally expand line capacity in the field.
 If you require additional copper protection capacity before splicing cables, you can install an additional protection panel mounting frame and/or additional protection blocks to expand capacity.
-See Installing a Protection Mounting Frame (on page 85) and Installing a Protection Block (on page 86) for instructions.
+See Installing a Protection Mounting Frame and Installing a Protection Block for instructions.